-- a.
+1 2 3 4 5 h.
+Safety plans and evacuation procedures must be reviewed and practiced at sufficient frequency and varying times of the day, but no less than once a quarter, to ensure all persons with responsibilities for carrying out the plan are knowledgeable about the plan and capable of performing it.
+All safety plans must be on site at the setting and be reviewed by the Provider Agency during each on-site monitoring visit.
+6 7 8 i.
+Each provider must provide quarterly housing and Member updates to the Department or its agent through a specified data collection platform.
+Failure to provide these quarterly updates may result in payment suspension.
+9 2.
+Contracts 10 11 12 13 a.
 The provider must have a written contract with each direct service provider that is not directly employed by the provider and is providing IRSS under the provider's authority, regardless of the setting type.
-This includes but is not limited to Host Home providers and Family caregivers not directly employed by the provider. - i.
-A current list of the above-mentioned contracted IRSS providers and their accompanying contracts must be on file with the program approved service Aagency and a copy must be provided to the Department or its agent upon request. - ii.
-Each contract must be in writing and contain the following information: - 1) Name of contracted IRSS provider; - 2) Responsibilities of each party to the contract, including, but not limited to, responsibility for the safety and accessibility of the physical environment of the setting; - 3) An agreement outlining the living arrangements, monitoring of the home, IRSS provider's duties, and any limitations on the IRSS providers duties; - Expectations that Members be provided opportunities for informed choice over a variety of daily choices similar to those exercised by non-Members; - 5) Process for correcting non-compliance; - 6) Process for termination of the contract; - 7) Process for modification or revision of the contract:

-- 8) Process for relocation of the Member if they are in immediate jeopardy of actual or potential for serious injury or harm; - 9) Process for coordinating the care of the Member; - 10) Payment rate and method; - 11) Beginning and ending dates; and - 12) A clause that states the contracted IRSS provider shall not sub-contract with any entity to perform in whole the work or services required under the IRSS benefit. - iii.
-If a contract is terminated with a contracted IRSS provider due to health, safety or welfare concerns, the provider must report to the following parties: - 1) Within four (4)-days to the Department or its agent regarding the cited reason for termination of a contracted IRSS provider. - 2) Within four (4)-days to the Guardian or other Legally Authorized Representative and Case Manager of the Member. - iv.
-The provider must require each contracted direct service provider providing IRSS to document each approved caregiver(s) and report to the Agency the names of all persons that reside in the setting.
-Members and/or Guardians have a right to request and receive from the rendering provider a list of all direct service and backup providers that are approved to provide them services.
-No backup provider may be hired without provider approval.
-The Agency must ensure criminal background checks are completed for any non-Member over the age of eighteen (18) who lives in the setting. - v.
-The IRSS direct service provider is prohibited from conduct that would pose a risk to the health, safety and welfare of the Member including the Members mental health.
+This includes but is not limited to Host Home providers and Family caregivers not directly employed by the provider.
+14 15 16 i.
+A current list of the above-mentioned contracted IRSS providers and their accompanying contracts must be on file with the program approved service Agency and a copy must be provided to the Department or its agent upon request.
+17 ii.
+Each contract must be in writing and contain the following information: 18 1) Name of contracted IRSS provider; 19 20 21 2) Responsibilities of each party to the contract, including, but not limited to, responsibility for the safety and accessibility of the physical environment of the setting: 22 23 An agreement outlining the living arrangements, monitoring of the home, IRSS provider's duties, and any limitations on the IRSS providers duties; 24 25 4) Expectations that Members be provided opportunities for informed choice over a variety of daily choices similar to those exercised by non-Members; 26 5) Process for correcting non-compliance; 27 6) Process for termination of the contract; 28 7) Process for modification or revision of the contract; 29 30 8) Process for relocation of the Member if they are in immediate jeopardy of actual or potential for serious injury or harm; 31 9) Process for coordinating the care of the Member; 32 10) Payment rate and method; 33 11) Beginning and ending dates; and 34 35 36 12) A clause that states the contracted IRSS provider shall not sub-contract with any entity to perform in whole the work or services required under the IRSS benefit.
+37 38 iii.
+If a contract is terminated with a contracted IRSS provider due to health, safety or welfare concerns, the provider must report to the following parties: 39 40 Within four (4)-days to the Department or its agent regarding the cited reason for termination of a contracted IRSS provider.